What is our trading focus?

 China PPI (Feb) - as the world’s factory of consumer goods the price index of Chinese producers is a leading indicator for global inflation.
 The latest figure for February is scheduled to be released on Wednesday 10 March with expectations at 1.4% y/y figure up from 0.3% y/y in January, and –3.7% y/y in March 2020 at the low point of the pandemic.

-The next FOMC meetingon March 1will be of particular importance for watching for new signals from the Fed if the selling in treasuries intensifies (and if the equity sell-off worsens, as many have called the stock market the Fed’s “third mandate” after inflation and employment).
+The next FOMC meetingon March 17 –will be of particular importance for watching for new signals from the Fed if the selling in treasuries intensifies (and really even if the equity sell-off worsens, as many have called the stock market the Fed’s “third mandate” after inflation and employment).
 Worth reading on this account is yesterday’s Macro Digest from Steen Jakobsen, in which he suggests that the bar is very high indeed for yield-curve-control because of the collateral implications.

 US technology stocks – this segment of the equity market has been a key driver of the rally since March last year, but the recent selloff likely tied to rising interest rates shifting the weight on equity valuations has put technology stocks in a position where they can negatively sentiment for quite some time.